balderdashy/sails-docs/reference/Blueprints.md

 Additionally, a `destroy` event will be published to all sockets subscribed to the instance room.
-(this is equivalent to running `Pony.publishDestroy( pinkiesId )` in a custom controller)
+(this is equivalent to running `Pony.publishDestroy( pinkiesId )` in a custom controller) Consequently, all sockets currently subscribed to the instance room will be unsubscribed from it.

 ### Example Usage